Leadership

 踊らな損、損

-I love this idea, and over the years it’s become something of a personal and professional motto.
-Whenever I’ve been faced with a difficult decision, or a moment of change or uncertainty, the phrase has come to me as a way of remembering:
+I love this idea, and over the years it has become something of a personal and professional motto.
+Whenever I’ve been faced with a difficult decision, or a moment of change or uncertainty, the phrase has come to me as a way of remembering to:

 The Practice of Authenticity

-Another cornerstone of my leadership philosophy is that genuine success depends on building a culture of mutual support and continuous improvement in which creativity and experimentation are highly valued, and where each day is truly seen as an opportunity for discovery and growth.
-I try to inspire those around me to think boldly, to strive for excellence, and to take risks.
-I do this first and foremost by always striving to be intellectually and emotionally present, communicating openly and honestly—particularly when the stakes are high—and by being as transparent as possible when making decisions.
-In turn, I welcome openness and candor among my colleagues and teammates, and look for opportunities to bring diverse ideas and voices together when formulating comprehensive plans of action.
+The final cornerstone of my leadership philosophy is that genuine success depends on building a culture of empathy, mutual support, and continuous improvement within my team, a space where creativity and experimentation are highly valued, and where each day is truly seen as an opportunity for discovery and growth.
+I try to inspire those around me to think boldly, to strive for excellence, and to be willing to take risks, and I do this first and foremost by always seeking to be intellectually and emotionally present, communicating openly and honestly—particularly when the stakes are high—and by being transparent when making decisions.